Kraków: Geography

+Kraków lies in the southern part of Poland, on the Vistula River, approximately 219 m above sea level.
+The city is located on the border between different physiographic regions: the Kraków-Częstochowa Upland in the north-western parts of the city, the Małopolska Upland in the north-east, the Sandomierz Basin (east) and the Western Beskidian Foothills of the Carpathians (south).

 There are five nature reserves in Kraków, with a combined area of ca. 48.6 ha.
 Due to their ecological value, these areas are legally protected.
 The western part of the city, along its northern and north-western side, borders an area of international significance known as the Jurassic Bielany-Tyniec refuge.
 The main motives for the protection of this area include plant and animal wildlife and the area's geomorphological features and landscape.
 Another part of the city is located within the ecological 'corridor' of the Vistula River valley.
 This corridor is also assessed as being of international significance as part of the Pan-European ecological network.
-The city centre is situated on the left (northern) bank of the river.

 Climate

-Officially, Kraków has a temperate oceanic climate, denoted by Köppen classification as Cfb, best defined as a semicontinental climate.
+Kraków has a humid continental climate, denoted by Köppen classification as Dfb, somewhat bordering on an oceanic climate (Cfb); with climate change winters are rapidly becoming milder and summers longer and hotter more like humid subtropical climate (Cfa), hot summers days above 30C are increasingly common, but with winter temperatures on average still below freezing, it is perhaps best defined as having a semicontinental climate.
 In older reference periods it was classified as a warm summer continental climate (Dfb).
 By classification of Wincenty Okołowicz, it has a warm temperate climate in the centre of continental Europe with the "fusion" of different features.

-Due to its geographic location, the city may be under marine influence, sometimes Arctic influence, but without direct influence, giving the city variable meteorological conditions over short spaces of time.